yAOwzers/tp/docs/UserGuide.md

 With that, you've successfully added a task titled `Read book`, with the deadline `Oct 19 2020 06.00 PM` into your task list!

-:warning: Please remember to type in the deadline in the correct format, or else an error message will be shown.
+>:warning: Please remember to type the deadline in the correct format, or else an error message will be shown.
+> Both task titles and deadlines should not be blank!

 <br>